Angiean/QA_ChallengeAanzaldo/README.md

 # QA_ChallengeAanzaldo
-This is the repository to show the qa challenge this contains the following deliverables docs
+This is the repository to show the qa challenge resolved and this contains the following deliverable documents

-- Test Plan QAChallenge.doc
+QAChallenge Test plan .doc
-- Scenarios , execution of Test Cases and Bugs report isnide the spreadsheet .xls
+Scenarios, test case execution and bug report in spreadsheet .xls into tab with colors report Test result.xls
-- Test Result.xls